avigewirtz/avigewirtz.github.io-/make/background.md

 Incremental builds is an approach where each build builds off the previous one.
 The first time you build a program, you compile all of its source files, but in subsequent builds, you compile only the source files that have changed or were affected by changes.

 They key to implementing incremental builds is to always build a program in two steps.
-First, you compile the source files into object files.
+In the first step, you compile the source files into object files.
 This is done by invoking `gcc217` with the `-c` option, which instructs GCC to halt the build process after assembly.
 Importantly, you compile only the source files that would produce object files different from the ones you already have from the previous build.
-Second, you link all the object files (the "new "and "old") together to produce the executable.&#x20;
+In the second step, you link all the object files (the "new "and "old") together to produce the executable.&#x20;

 For example, suppose we have a C program comprised of two `.c` files: `foo.c` and `bar.c`.
 We build our program in two steps.
-First, we invoke `gcc217-c` on `foo.c` and `bar.c`:
+First, we invoke `gcc217 -c` on `foo.c` and `bar.c`:

 ```
 gcc217 -c foo.c bar.c